TheX9/forest-satseq/README.md

 # Future Forest Loss Prediction

 This repository contains code used for my master thesis "Predicting Future Deforestation Using Satellite Images".

+The figure shows prediction results of different models.
+Each row represents a different test patch, while the first column shows the ground truth and the other columns show the prediction of the baseline and the proposed models.
+Yellow pixels denote forest loss.
 ![alt text](https://github.com/thex9/forest-satseq/blob/master/images/top_pred.png)
 # Files
 ## Configuration